Why does the distinction between “girl” books and “boy” books come up so often, particularly when it comes to guiding boys?

 We need to put a variety of books in front of our readers.

-We need to talk with each student about their passions and interests and help connect them with a book that fits perfectly.
+We need to talk with each student about their interests and help connect them with a book that fits them perfectly.
 Whether that is a story full of action and adventure, a quiet book about a refugee family, or a thick tome filled with dragons, none of these choices should be limited by whether a child is a boy or a girl.
 It is a choice solely based on the what feeds the individual’s imagination and encourages them to dig deeper.

 Kids need to be exposed to characters that inspire them.